RenzieCoding/View_Portfolio/Learnings/Microsoft Fabric/Microsoft Fabric End-to-End Data Factory (Pipeline and Dataflow)/README.md

     - Used check logics
     - Filtered "storeAndFwdFlag" = Y for discounts
     - Filtered "lpepPickUp" = (2015,1,1) to (2015,1,31)
-    - Merged the discount table to Bronze table
+    - Merged the discount table with the Bronze table
     - Created a Discount Calculation logic using a conditional column:
 	    - Added "TotalAmountAfterDiscount" column
       - Applied a rounding function with RoundingMode
 - Adding Data from Neon Console

-This code acts as CREATE OR REPLACE for the 2 columns  "lpepPickup" and "lpepDropoff"
+This code acts as a CREATE OR REPLACE for the 2 columns  "lpepPickup" and "lpepDropoff"
 ```sql
 	 ListZip = List.Zip({ListofAutomaticallySelectedDateColumns, TransformDateColumntoExtractJustDatewithprefix}),